 For my first ever blog post(so excited), I’d like to discuss this British Silent.
 I saw this for the first time last year, and I have to say that I was only sorry that I had never seen it sooner.
-Without a doubt, this is one of the best ‘behind the scenes’ films ever made in my opinion.
-Funny, touching, dramatic and suspenseful.
+Without a doubt, this is one of the best behind the scenes films ever made in my opinion.
+Funny, touching, dramatic, and also quite suspenseful.

 This is one of the best films about making films that I’ve ever seen.
-There is a sense of realism about it and an almost documentary feel.
+There is a sense of realism about it and it has an almost documentary feel.
 You really feel like you are backstage with these people.
 I also find it fascinating watching how a silent film studio operated, and seeing what went on behind and off the camera.

-It must have been interesting and maybe even difficult viewing for Silent era audiences watching this one, as they were shown how the magic of film is achieved, and that co-stars may hate one another, yet seem the best of friends on screen.
-This film reveals to us that film is all about illusion and yet despite knowing it’s all illusion audiences still believe and enjoy what they see up there on the big screen anyway.
+It must have been interesting, and maybe even difficult viewing for Silent era audiences watching this one, as they were shown how the magic of film is achieved, and that co-stars may hate one another and yet seem the best of friends on screen.
+This film reveals to us that film is all about illusion and yet despite knowing it’s all illusion, audiences still believe and enjoy what they see up there on the big screen anyway.
 I would have loved to have been in the audience when this premiered.

 The opening romantic scene focusing on a woman in a blossom tree kissing a cowboy, highlights perfectly films ability to make us believe what we see on screen.
 What begins as a beautiful romantic scene descends into chaos when a dove bites the woman, she screams and the camera pulls back revealing she is actually an actress, the tree is a set, and that the scene we’ve just witnessed was for a film.
 We then pull back and are shown the soundstages of the studio, we see other actors, crewmembers walking around and other films being shot on adjacent stages.